Active Cookies

 Facebook

-We use Facebook in various ways to keep in touch with clients, employees, potential recruits, friends and prospects in order to engage with our community.
-We post on Facebook and occasionally in such posts we give links to our webpage.
-In this web site, we also use Facebook cookies to track and analyse our user’s behaviour.
-Facebook explains what they do with cookies here.
-Facebook’s cookie policy is found here.
-Facebook’s GDPR compliance statement is found here.
+We use Facebook to keep in touch with clients, employees, potential recruits, friends, and prospects to engage with our community.
+We post on Facebook and occasionally give links to our webpage in such posts.
+We also use Facebook cookies on this website to track and analyse our users’ behaviour.
+Facebook explains what they do with cookies and has a cookie policy as well as a GDPR compliance statement.

 Google Analytics

-We use Google Analytics to understand what kind of visitors have, where they come from and how they navigate on our site.
-The following cookies are used by Google: _ga Google is providing a general processor agreement to cover GDPR compliance.
+We use Google Analytics to understand what kind of visitors we have, where they come from and how they navigate on our site.
+Google uses the following cookies: _ga Google provides a general processor agreement to cover GDPR compliance.
 Google is providing a general processor agreement to cover GDPR compliance.

 Hubspot

-In order to show a pop-up form when visitors look at our page and to assist us in marketing, we use Hubspot.
-All information you entered in the form in the site may also be captured by Hubspot.
-For detailed information about HubSpot’s policies please visit their GDPR compliance page.
+We use HubSpot to show a pop-up form when visitors look at our page and to assist us in marketing.
+HubSpot may also capture all the information you entered in the form on the site.
+For detailed information about HubSpot’s policies, please visit their GDPR compliance page.

 HotJar

-We do at times use Hotjar for finding out how users use our website for example via heat maps.
-This helps us to see where users click and how they scroll or navigate inside the page.
-The purpose for us is to improve the user experience on our webpage.
-This is a cookie we may use.
+At times, we use Hotjar to find out how users use our website, for example, via heat maps.
+This helps us see where users click and how they scroll or navigate inside the page.
+Our purpose is to improve the user experience on our webpage.
+We may use this cookie.
 We have signed a GDPR processing addendum (DPA) with HotJar.

-For more information on what cookies Hotjar may use check their Cookie page.
+Check their Cookie page for more information on what cookies Hotjar may use.
 Hotjar has a GDPR-compliance page.

 Twitter

 We do use Twitter at times.
-Twitter lists their GDPR compliance at their page.
+Twitter lists their GDPR compliance on their page.

 Deleting Information

-According to the GDPR unless we are required by law to retain any such data, you have the right to request removal of any data we store about you.
-Please note that to delete any data stored about you by Google Analytics, HubSpot, Twitter or Facebook you may need to approach them directly (by clicking on the button below we will delete the cookie which should satisfy the requirements of the GDPR).
+According to the GDPR, unless we are required by law to retain any such data, you have the right to request the removal of any data we store about you.
+Please note that to delete any data stored about you by Google Analytics, HubSpot, Twitter or Facebook, you may need to approach them directly (by clicking on the button below, we will delete the cookie, which should satisfy the requirements of the GDPR).

-To block intrusion attempts, we store IP addresses when users try to login with wrong credentials.
-These IP addresses will not be removed since the storage of these is based on legitimate interest and not on consent.
+To block intrusion attempts, we store IP addresses when users try to log in with the wrong credentials.
+These IP addresses will not be removed since their storage is based on legitimate interest and not consent.